 All these types of alternative venues would require a bit of research.
 We suggest you approach the spaces and venues directly.
 Photographic visual arts in the community are encouraged by the Festival, as part of our participation strategy which provides for interventions in our urban environment and the landscape through photography.

-Festival Fringe programme for 2014 is now open.
+Festival Fringe programme for 2014 is now closed.

 The Festival does not provide any direct financial assistance to venues, galleries or artists.
 We are however happy to provide letters of support for funding applications by venues and artists.